anitagold/redflags/redflags-docs/docs/developer/cookbook.md

 **Special characters** (outside Latin-1) **must be escaped** using `\uHHHH` format.
 It is suggested to use an editor which can handle property files, it will do the dirty work. (*Eclipse* can do this for example.)

+Don't forget to review the **plural forms**.
+First, check [what forms](http://www.unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html) does your language have, then create the appropriate message variations as [described here](/developer/webapp/basic/#plural-forms).

 ### Step 3: Translate *About the project* section